NetserviceLab/threewp_broadcast/readme.txt

 If you have a product gallery, use the "Custom Field Attachments" premium plugin to broadcast the "_product_image_gallery" custom field.

+Need your stock or PDF vouchers synced upon each purchase?
+See the WooCommerce extras in the Plugin Pack.

 = WPML Sitepress =

 WPML is semi-supported via a plugin in the premium pack.
 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working